wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_windows.rst

 .. note:: You will need administrator privileges to perform this installation.

-The first step to installing the Wazuh agent on a Windows machine is to download the Windows installer from the :ref:`packages list<packages>` or directly from `here <https://packages.wazuh.com/3.x/windows/wazuh-agent-3.10.2-1.msi>`_.
-Once this is downloaded, you can install it by using the command line or following the GUI steps:
+The first step to intall the Wazuh agent on a Windows machine is to download the Windows installer from the :ref:`packages list<packages>` or directly from `here <https://packages.wazuh.com/3.x/windows/wazuh-agent-3.10.2-1.msi>`_.
+Once it is downloaded, you can install it using the command line or following the GUI steps:

-  a) Using the command line, you can choose installation or deployment:
+  a) Using the command line, you can choose between installation or deployment:

     * Installation: